-To be specific, “Did he just identify the simplest meaning or message of a dream, like some dream interpreters suggest or did he analyze all the symbols?
+To be specific, “Did he just identify the simplest meaning or message of a dream, as some dream interpreters suggest or did he analyze all the symbols?
 I am referring to suggestions like, “Keep it simple—with too much detail you will obscure the meaning”.
-Did Daniel or anybody else in Biblical times suggested or indicated that we should in fact analyze all the different symbols?
+Did Daniel or anybody else in Biblical times suggested or indicated that we should, in fact, analyze all the different symbols?

 My answer to this question is the following: Not only Daniel but also other prominent people in the Bible did suggest that all the symbols in a dream or vision need to be properly analyzed before the meaning of the dream or vision can be properly and correctly understood and interpreted.

 For instance, let us take the dream of Nebuchadnezzar: